ON THE ISSUES

 Average rent in Lexington has increased 47% since 2019, and home ownership has become the stuff of lottery-winning dreams.

-Our zoning laws and regulations are an outdated relic of the 1960s, and prevent the construction of affordable OWNABLE housing, locking Lexingtonians into two camps- working renter or wealthy owner.
-We must allow more pathways for people to build the kinds of houses they can afford, letting them and their families build up wealth and reducing the pressure on our renting market, bringing down prices for them.
+Lexington’s zoning laws are not working.
+We must open up more pathways for people to build the kinds of houses they can afford, helping them and their families to build up wealth while reducing the pressure on our renting market.

 -